Follow the steps documented below to integrate your Org and Okta Organizations for Single Sign On (SSO).

 In the Group Attribute Statements section, - Provide the name for the "Group", select the "Matches regex" filter and ".*" for the value.

 The "Group" configuration step is critical because it will ensure that Okta will send the groups the user belongs to as part of the SSO process.
-Rafay uses the group information to transparently map users to the correct group/role.
-In the illustrative example below, we are using "Rafay" as the name of the group.
+The controller uses the group information to transparently map users to the correct group/role.

 Complete the Feedback portion of the Okta app wizard.